clerk/clerk-sdk-node/README.md

 To gain a better understanding of the underlying API calls the SDK makes, feel free to consult the <a href="https://docs.clerk.dev/reference/backend-api-reference" target="_blank">official Clerk server API documentation</a>.

+---

+**Clerk is Hiring!**

+Would you like to work on Open Source software and help maintain this repository?
+Apply today https://apply.workable.com/clerk-dev/.

+---

 ## Table of contents

 - [Internal implementation details](#internal-implementation-details)